When I first heard of the Brenizer method I had to Google it to find out what it was. I liked what I saw.

 Start with one image of your subject.
 Check the Enable Profile Corrections and select the lens you used.
 You’ll find these in the develop module under Lens Correction.

-Then balance the light, contrast, colour, etc., until you are satisfied with your image.
+Then balance the light, contrast, color, etc., until you are satisfied with your image.

 Copy the develop settings by pressing Ctrl+Shift+c on your keyboard.
 In the window that pops up make sure all the boxes relevant the alterations you made are checked.